ComScore

 • Time Commitment: 7 hours and 10 minutes

-• Why We Love It: crowd-pleaser, slow cooker recipe, high protein
+• Why I Love It: crowd-pleaser, slow cooker recipe, high protein

-Just ten minutes of prep work is all that's required for this crowd-pleasing easy dinner recipe.
-Serve the saucy, seasoned meat on brioche buns with shredded lettuce and sliced tomato, or use it in wraps, on salads or in quesadillas and bowls.
+Just ten minutes of prep work are all that's required for this crowd-pleasing easy dinner recipe.
+The sauce is made entirely from pantry staples, like canned crushed tomatoes and brown sugar.
+Serve the saucy, seasoned meat on brioche buns with shredded lettuce and sliced tomato, or use it in wraps, salads, quesadillas or rice bowls.

 24. Slow Cooker Meal-Prep Burrito Bowls